sofiatolaosebikan/hopcroftkarp/README.rst

+This project was completed while the author was studying at the African Institute for Mathematical Sciences, Ghana.

+Thanks to AIMS-Ghana for the funding.
+Also, thanks to Prof Nancy Neudauer and Frantisek Hajnovic for the supervision.

-Thanks to Adam Wood (github.com/adammichaelwood) for suggesting the keys_only option.
+Thanks to Adam Wood (github.com/adammichaelwood) for suggesting the keys only option.